Plan a Field Trip - FAQ

 Frequently Asked Questions about K-12 Field Trips

-Teachers and chaperones, you are responsible for reading this FAQ fully before scheduling your field trip to the Museum.
+Teachers and chaperones, you are responsible for reading this FAQ fully before scheduling your field trip to the Museum and Memorial.
 Most common questions about planning your trip, arranging grant funding and expected student behavior are answered below.

 If you have additional questions, please contact us at email@example.com.